novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-100.md

 Already, there were five companies in mobile communications, and many companies had started producing mobile phones.

-Would they listen if warned to control them?
+Would they listen if someone warned them to control their desire?

 But what if he subtly implanted a crisis message in 【Guseong】?